stakaz/BracedErrors.jl/src/README.md

 ## Usage

 There is only one function exported: `bracederror`.
-The usage is explaned in its docstring.
+The usage is explained in its docstring.

 ### Basic Usage